Types of Reverse Mortgages

 Homeownership & Obligations

 A reverse mortgage allows homeowners to keep their property.
-They must still pay property taxes, insurance, association fees (If applicable), and maintain the home.
-They do not need to make monthly mortgage payments as long as they live in the home as their primary residence.
+They must still pay property taxes, insurance, association fees (If applicable), and maintain the home in good condition.
+They do not need to make monthly principal and interst mortgage payments as long as they live in the home as their primary residence.

 Qualifications

 Unlike a traditional mortgage which takes debt to income (DTI) ratio into concern and credit scores into consideration, a reverse mortgage considers the borrowers ability to sustain their lifestyle over the period of the loan.
-Since there is no mortgage payment, the ability to qualify is typically much easier on a reverse mortgage.
+UW guidelines are different than traditional mortgage in that less income may be required to qualify given there is no mandatory monthly principal and interest mortgage payment.

 How do you get the funds?

 There are multiple options for you to access funds.
-You can take equal monthly payments for as long as you occupy the property as a primary residence, or equal monthly payments for a fixed period of months.
-You can also access as a line of credit at any time and amount of your choosing.
-You can even do a combination of the options above or a single lump sum disbursement.
-How you get the funds is really up to you! *
+You can do a single lump sum disbursement.
+You can take equal monthly payments for as long as you occupy the property as a primary residence, or equal monthly payments for a fixed period of months/years.

 How is a HECM Different?